 Is it still possible to have experiences one enjoys in the moment, without the need to capture, share, post or otherwise keep it recorded in the digital sphere for memory sake?

-Some things are worth capturing, and sharing, and talking about.
-But when was the last time you experienced something just to yourself?
+Some things are worth capturing and sharing, and talking about.
+But when was the last time you experienced something just for yourself?
 You saw, heard, or noticed something without being interrupted by the thought to take a picture or video of it.

 What’s more, I wonder, are we memorizing less by interrupting the experience with our devices?